What is a good way to build up a successful business from nothing and have fun doing it?

 The relationship between you and your overseas customer shouldn’t end when a sale is made.
 If anything, it requires more of your attention.

 Think of your after-sales follow-up on your import/export business as part of your product or service offering.
-The first step is to say, wholeheartedly — whether in person, via Skype, by email or telephone — “Thank you for your business!”
+The first step is to say, wholeheartedly — whether in person, via Skype, by email, or by telephone — “Thank you for your business!”
 For more on this, learn how to provide great global customer service.

 Congratulations!
 You have officially learned the fundamentals of how to establish an import-export business.
 Now start booming and make the world your business!